milmolch/BIO609_2017/Hands-on_unix_Part1.md

 - What were the options of your last grep command? wc command?

-- Explore the the files and subdirectories of the root directory: ls / + `TAB`
+- Explore the files and subdirectories of the root directory: ls / + `TAB`

 - TAB completion also works with commands: list all commands starting with "g", "gr", "gre"